I’ve put together a list of great Christian books for women on parenting, marriage, the Bible and Christian living, and some fun fiction reads too!

 - Stop Your Complaining – This is written by a man, and once in a while I rolled my eyes at his self-deprecating stories.
 BUT… do you know many women who don’t struggle with griping?
 It’s an epidemic, ladies.
 This is a good book.

-- None Like Him – I haven’t read Jen Wilkin’s books, but I love her writing (in articles).
+- None Like Him – I’m reading this right now with a group of friends and it’s excellent.
 Who wouldn’t want to read about the character of God?

 - Women of the Word – I’ve heard so many great things about this book.
 Wilkin talks about how to study the Bible.